Knickerbockers (clothing): Use in sporting endeavors

 Knickerbockers have been popular in other sporting endeavors, particularly golf, rock climbing, cross-country skiing, fencing and bicycling.
 In cycling, they were standard attire for nearly 100 years, with the majority of archival photos of cyclists in the era before World War I showing men wearing knickerbockers tucked into long socks.
 They remained fairly popular in Britain (where they were called "breeks" or "trews") in the years between World War I and World War II, but eventually were eclipsed in popularity by racing tights, even among the vast majority of cyclists who never raced.
 Invariably referred to as "knickers" in the US, they lived on as a just-past-the-knee variant of racing tights reserved for colder-weather riding.

 Knickers are still worn as part of the conventional uniform in fencing.
 Knickerbockers are often worn in baseball as pants, a custom that has been practiced even since long pants became widely used in the US.
 The traditional knickerbockers of old were more like pants that had been folded back with long socks.

 Style

 During the early 1980s, media interest in the then-Lady Diana Spencer brought a brief commercial revival of the look in women's and unisex fashion both in Europe and North America, particularly among the "town and country", "New Romantic", and "preppie" sets.
-However, by 1984, the style had waned as more top-heavy styles with snug pants rendered the style obsolete.
+By 1984, the style had waned as more top-heavy styles with snug pants rendered the style obsolete.